peterhinch/micropython-samples/README.md

 ## 1.3 A Web Framework

-Paul Sokolovsk's [PicoWeb](https://github.com/pfalcon/picoweb) requires his fork of MicroPython.
+Paul Sokolovsk's [PicoWeb](https://github.com/pfalcon/picoweb) requires his fork of MicroPython and requires some modification to run under official MicroPython.

-This requires some modification to run under official MicroPython.
 The solution preferred by MicroPython maintainers is [Microdot](https://microdot.readthedocs.io/en/latest/).

 ## 1.4 Buildcheck